 Click here to see all Ian’s videos on Vimeo.
 Click on titles to watch on Vimeo.

 42nds.
 Public art projection video loop for WORD! (dur: 0:45).
-Commissioned by Adelaide City Council and Australian Network for Art and Technology (ANAT); projected nightly in Rundle Street, Adelaide, May – July 2017.
+Commissioned by Adelaide City Council and Australian Network for Art and Technology (ANAT); projected nightly in Rundle Street, Adelaide, May – July 2017; re-screened April, 2018.

 Situs Inversus Viscerum Totalis (with sound track; dur: 6:11) and catclaws (dur: 4:19).
 Video poems selected for 5th International Video Poetry Festival, Athens, 2016.

 Sensurious.
 Video poem featuring drawings by Judy Morris (dur: 4:39).
-Short listed for Red Room Company New Shoots Poetry Prize (2016; text published, 2017).
+Short listed for Red Room Company New Shoots Poetry Prize (2016).

 Situs Inversus.
 Commissioned video projection onto glass window (dur: 3:18).
 Part of Body of Evidence installation, curated by Carollyn Kavanagh, Adelaide Convention Centre, June 2016.